Megapong 2 - Setting Up The Environment

 Now we have a VSCode installation that knows what C is.
 Next we’ll have to teach it about SGDK!
 This is as easy as installing an extension.
 In fact, it is just installing an extension.
 The Genesis Code extension, that is!
 It has been developed by @zerasul especially for SGDK development and it will give us everything we need.
 Go ahead and install it!

-Okay, so what does the extension do and how do we use it?
-Well first of all, it can help you quickly create a new SGDK project.
-With VSCode open, press Ctrl + Shift + P to open VSCode’s command palette.
-Then select the command Genesis Code: Create Project and a window will pop up, asking you to set the location of the new project.
+and a window will pop up, asking you to set the location of the new project.
 Once you’ve done that, the extension will automatically generate a full SGDK project at that location and open it in VSCode!
 Very cool.

 Compile and Run

 This is already really cool, but there is one more thing we can automate.
 The Genesis Code extension can not only compile your game, but also run it in your emulator automatically!
 For that to work, first we need to tell it where we’re keeping our emulator.
-Open the command palette and run the Genesis Code: Set Gens Emulator Command Path command.
-Then simply enter the path to your emulator in the prompt that pops up (for example C:\gensk\gens.exe).
+Open the command palette and run the Genesis Code: Set Gens Emulator Command Path

-And that was it!
-Now open the command palette and run the Genesis Code: Compile & Run Project command.
+command.
 This will now compile your project, fire up your emulator and load your rom automatically.
 How’s that for saving time and work, eh?

 Alright, now we have a proper development environment set up!
 Now we’re all set to do some actual coding and create our first game for the Mega Drive.
-In the next instalment we will learn about:
+In the next part, we will learn about:

-1. Importing Resources
+- Importing Resources

-2. Drawing tiles
+- Drawing tiles

 All of these things are very important in Mega Drive coding, so stay tuned!